opcotech/elemo/README.md

 - For details on building Elemo, see the related [Dockerfile](https://github.com/opcotech/elemo/blob/main/build/package/Dockerfile).
 - Create a fork of Elemo and submit a pull request with your proposed changes.

+## License

+Elemo is licensed under a **dual-license model**:

+- **AGPL v3.0** (open source):
+  You can use, modify, and redistribute Elemo freely under the terms of the GNU Affero General Public License v3.0.
+  However, you **must make your source code public**, including any changes, when hosting or deploying Elemo.

+- **Commercial License**:
+  If you wish to use Elemo **without releasing your source code**, or to **host it as a service** (e.g., SaaS), you must purchase a commercial license.

+Unauthorized commercial or closed-source use of Elemo is not permitted.

+To inquire about commercial licensing: **info@opcotech.com**